kenstott/hasura-proxy-server/README.md

   - Typescript
   - NodeJS 20+ or Deno
+  - Python - for the anomaly detection plugin
+- alternatively,
-  - Python - for the anomaly detection plugin alternatively, download docker (you can find it at [Docker.com](https://www.docker.com/products/docker-desktop/) for a quick demo without having to download any additional development tools.
+  - download docker (you can find it at [Docker.com](https://www.docker.com/products/docker-desktop/) for a quick demo without having to download any additional development tools.
+- optionally
-- optionally a Hasura GraphQL Engine login.
+  - A Hasura GraphQL Engine login.
 (If you don't have one head to [Hasura Cloud](http://cloud.hasura.io) and sign-up).
 Otherwise, we'll use a demo account setup just to illustrate the use of the proxy server.
-- optionally a MongoDB login (you can create one here: [MongoDB Atlas](https://www.mongodb.com/lp/cloud/atlas)).
+  - A MongoDB login (you can create one here: [MongoDB Atlas](https://www.mongodb.com/lp/cloud/atlas)).

 ## Getting Started